deploy

 Your Handler

-property must be in the format path/to/my/file.myMethodHandler
+property must follow the format path/to/file.exportedFunction

-, the Handler
+, set Handler

 - TypeScript